shosanna/jocellyn.cz/source/2018-02-21-how-much-for-my-next-uber.html.markdown

 \end{align}
 $$
 </p><p class="text">
 Now we can tell how much is the line off.
 What next?
 Now we want to minimize this number, as we want the error - the distance of the points from the line - to be the smallest.
 And here comes very important function for machine learning - **gradient descent**.
-Gradient descent is a algorithm to tell a minimum of a function.
-It is based on a [gradient](https://en.wikipedia.org/wiki/Gradient) - which tells us the direction to the minimum with respect to our changing variables.
+Gradient descent is an algorithm to find a local minimum of a function.
+It is based on a [gradient](https://en.wikipedia.org/wiki/Gradient) - which is a vector of all the partial derrivatives for all the function parameters.
+Those derivates tells us how the function would change if we would change the parameter.
+We can use this knowledge to change the parameters so that the function output is smaller than it was.
+This is exactly what gradient descent is doing - it is trying to get to the minimum of the function by iteratively changing its parameters so that the value of the function decreases.
 </p><p class="text">
 We have 2 variables - or **weights** - and those are `m` and `b`, because the equation for a line is